kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 Note that jQuery is not listed here: this is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").
 So there's no need to shim it in.

 Now that are configs are set, we need to create the code that runs our Tipue search functionality.
-This goes into the `search.js` file (also inside the `scripts` folder) that we referred to earlier in our `deps` array, and looks like this:
+This goes into the `search.js` file that we referred to earlier in our `deps` array and looks like this:

 {% prism javascript %}
 define(["jquery","tipuesetContent","tipueset","tipue"], function($, tipuesetContent, tipueset, tipue) {